 Steve Birndorf is Director – Renewable Energy Consulting at NextEra Energy.
 He is a seasoned solar and renewable energy executive with more than 20 years of professional experience.
 With a foundation in consulting, finance, and business development, he has developed projects, led teams and built organizations.
 Steve has developed, financed and advised on more than $500M of utility scale and C&I solar projects, largely to private industry, municipalities, school districts and water agencies.
 Before joining the company in 2020, Mr. Birndorf’s industry career has included stints at Edison Energy, Valor Analytics, Sungevity Solar, Borrego Solar and AMSOLAR.
 He graduated magna cum laude from the University of Pennsylvania and earned his MS and MBA from the University of California at Berkeley.

-Nicolas Muszynski is Director of Energy Storage at Renewable Energy Systems (RES) Americas, where he has worked since 2008.
-Before serving in this current position for the past seven years, he was Senior Development Manager for Renewables and Transmission and Development Manager of Wind Energy.
-Prior to joining RES Americas, he was Development Manager at Wind Energy at Airtricity (acquired by E.ON Climate and Renewables) and Project Analyst at AWS Truewind.
+Nicolas Muszynski is Vice President of Energy Storage at Renewable Energy Systems (RES) Americas, where he has worked since 2008.
+Before moving to this current position in late 2021, for the previous several years he served as Director of Energy Storage as well as Senior Development Manager for Renewables and Transmission and Development Manager of Wind Energy.
+Before he joined RES Americas, he was Development Manager at Wind Energy at Airtricity (acquired by E.ON Climate and Renewables) and Project Analyst at AWS Truewind.
 He started his career at Helimax Energie (acquired by DNV-GL – Renewables) as a Wind Energy Project Engineer.
 He earned a Bachelor of Engineering (B.Eng.) degree in Engineering Physics at Université de Montréal – Ecole polytechnique de Montréal.

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.